Before drawing hand poses we are going to apply anatomic knowledge of the skeleton and muscles first.

 When you know more about anatomy, it starts feeling like you know what you’re drawing.
 And drawing makes you observe your environment better.
 To be honest distinguishing muscles of forearm burns my eyes; but at least I can do that more or less and it helps me what I’m doing or if I have a reference photo the result is just far better, because of knowing what to see.

 There are 8 small bones called carpal bones which connect to 5 other bones(metacarpals) on the palm of the hand.

-Now pay attention that from wrist to the end, how every bone after each other gets shorter.
+Now pay attention that from the wrist to the end, how every bone after each other gets shorter.
 This information you’re going to use a lot.
 My old drawing can be an example for this info:

 So, following guidelines to place knuckle/joints, all of those curves of fingers etc. were great and enough of guides to me for a long time, until I started looking for more details and reality, more effectiveness, or satisfaction for myself.

 Humerus, ulna and radius are major words you are going to hear a lot.